History of video game consoles: Seventh generation (2005–2017)

 Sony's PlayStation 3 was released in 2006.
-The PlayStation 3 represented a shift of the internal hardware from Sony's custom Emotion Engine to a PowerPC-based system.
+The PlayStation 3 represented a shift of the internal hardware from Sony's custom Emotion Engine to the PowerPC-based Cell Broadband Engine.
 Initial PlayStation 3 units shipped with a special Emotion Engine daughterboard that allowed for backwards compatibility of PlayStation 2 games, but later revisions of the unit removed this, leaving only software-based emulation for PlayStation games available.
 Sony banked on the Blu-ray format, which was included from the start, and partially helped spur the adoption of Blu-Ray as the favoured format for high-definition optical media.
 With the PlayStation 3, Sony introduced the PlayStation Network for its online services and storefront.
 While the system would initially have a slow start in the market in part, due to its high price, complex game development environment and initial lack of quality games, the PlayStation 3 eventually became more well received over time following gradual price cuts, improved marketing campaigns, new hardware revisions particularly the Slim models, and key critically acclaimed exclusives.

 Nintendo introduced the Wii in 2006 around the same time as the PlayStation 3.
 Nintendo diverged on a feature-for-feature approach and instead developed the Wii around the novel use of motion controls in the Wii Remote.
 This "blue ocean strategy", releasing a product where there was no competition, was considered part of the unit's success, and which drove Microsoft and Sony to develop their own motion control accessors to compete.
 Nintendo provided various online services that the Wii could connect to, including the Virtual Console where players could purchase emulated games from Nintendo's past consoles as well as games for the Wii.
 The Wii used regular sized DVDs for its game medium but also directly supported GameCube discs.
 The Wii was generally considered a surprising success that many developers had initially overlooked.

 The seventh generation concluded with the discontinuation of the PlayStation 3 in 2017.